-Two decades later, Waddingham now hears roughly 13 voices – more than she ever has done.
+Two decades later, Waddingham now hears roughly 13 voices—more than she ever has.
 The original trio still exists, and still talks about her, but others pop in and out regularly.
-Like Bunny, a funny but curious five-year-old ("she's constantly cracking jokes".)
+Like Bunny, a funny but curious five-year-old ("she's constantly cracking jokes").
 The big difference in all of this is that Waddingham no longer sees herself as having a mental health problem.
 Or rather, it no longer gets in the way of her life.
-"When I was in hospital I was absolutely terrified of my voices because they etched away at my self-esteem and confidence," she says.
+"When I was in hospital, I was absolutely terrified of my voices because they etched away at my self-esteem and confidence," she says.
 "I hear the same voices I heard several years ago, but they don't crush me in the same way.
-I don't believe the voices literally any more, I believe them symbolically."
+I don't believe the voices literally anymore; I believe them symbolically."

-People who hear voices often instil suspicion in the imaginations of those who don't, but it's more common than you'd think: between four to eight percent of the population experience what's known as "auditory verbal hallucinations".
+People who hear voices often instill suspicion in the imaginations of those who don't, but it's more common than you'd think: Between 4 to 8 percent of the population experience what's known as "auditory verbal hallucinations."
 That's potentially 600 million people worldwide.
 And while 40 percent of us will hear voices at some point in our lives, many affected, like Waddingham, lead fulfilling, healthy lives.
 A common misconception, perhaps fed by the kind of "drug-crazed schizophrenic" headlines you see in the Mail, is that people who hear voices have a form of psychosis.
-It's one of the most common features, granted, but the majority of voice-hearers aren't diagnosed with schizophrenia.
-For them, voice-hearing is an everyday experience that isn't associated with being unwell.
+It's one of the most common features, granted, but the majority of voice hearers aren't diagnosed with schizophrenia.
+For them, voice hearing is an everyday experience that isn't associated with being unwell.

-Take Nikki Mattocks, for example, who heard her first voice aged 14.
-Five years later she currently hears up to 20 different voices a day.
+Take Nikki Mattocks, for example, who heard her first voice at age 14.
+Five years later, she currently hears up to 20 different voices a day.
 "It's very confusing," she says.
 "They say things like, 'You're ugly,' 'You're fat,' 'You're stupid.'
-I used to be terrified – I'd have panic attacks and tried to kill myself just to get rid of them.
+I used to be terrified—I'd have panic attacks and tried to kill myself just to get rid of them.
 But I'm used to it now.
 I function as anyone else would.
-I'm hearing them right now and I'm still chatting to you because I've learnt how to manage them."
+I'm hearing them right now, and I'm still chatting to you because I've learned how to manage them."

 Waddingham, for instance, had suffered years of sexual abuse as a child.
 She knows the abuser was outside of her family, but kept it bottled up until she started university.
-People who have survived trauma are far more likely to lose touch with reality, hear voices and feel fearful.
+People who have survived trauma are far more likely to lose touch with reality, hear voices, and feel fearful.
 "All my voices are split off parts of myself," explains Waddingham.
 "I'd spent years squishing all those feelings and emotions down, and that's what caused me so much trouble.
-I'd internalised so much badness about myself which didn't belong to me."
+I'd internalized so much badness about myself that didn't belong to me."

 Looking forward, it's something she'd like to see changed.
-At the moment we tend to talk about the diagnosis as explaining the symptoms: someone is feeling low because they have depression.
-But we're not so great at asking: why do they feel low?
+At the moment, we tend to talk about the diagnosis as explaining the symptoms: Someone is feeling low because they have depression.
+But we're not so great at asking: Why do they feel low?
 What's going on in their life?
-And while we've got better at speaking about anxiety and depression, there's still a significant stigma attached to voice-hearers.
+And while we've got better at speaking about anxiety and depression, there's still a significant stigma attached to voice hearers.
 "It seems to be a step too far for some people," explains 31-year-old Jaabir, who heard voices for roughly six months last year.
-He's suffered with mental health problems since a teenager, heightened by the death of his father at a young age.
-"It's fine if you've got anxiety, depression or borderline personality disorder – people can kind of understand that.
+He's suffered with mental health problems since he was a teenager, heightened by the death of his father at a young age.
+"It's fine if you've got anxiety, depression, or borderline personality disorder—people can kind of understand that.
 But voices?
 That's pretty messed up."
 Removing the misconception that people who hear voices are violent is also important, says Mattocks.
 "I hear a fucking lot of voices, but I have never, ever heard one that has told me to physically harm anyone else.
 Even if I did, that doesn't mean I'm going to do it."